INMAS-Math/INMAS-Math.github.io/README.md

 their way back into the classroom, and initiated new research topics in mathematics and statistics.

-Educational and life impacts were felt as the training and participation to industrial internships changed the life direction of many graduate students.
+Educational and life impacts were felt as the technical and personal development training and the participation to industrial internships changed the life direction of many graduate students.
 As measured by our internal assessments, one of the largest impact the program had on students is an increase